Minecraftcon/Termux-ports/README.md

 # Termux-RANDOM-linux
-Just termux and linux stuffs, mostly ports and huh idk
+Just termux and linux stuffs, mostly ports, please **Again** use at your own risk!